marecl/HPDL1414/README.md

 ### Limitations
 These displays work on limited set of characters (ASCII 32-95).
 Library has built-in "translator" for lowercase letters.
 You can disable character validation by defining ```NO_ASCII_TRANSLATION``` before include, or uncommenting it in ```HPDL1414.h``` directly.

+### TODO
+Recode assignments to use ```translate``` as little as possible, including operator.
+String validation/automatic translation is also an option.

 ### Does it work?
 ![Of course it does!](/res/testing.jpg)